 I have something very special for you today.
 One of the coolest science experiments we have ever done… Color-Changing Lemonade.
 Made with a deliciously natural, beautifully floral ingredient that turns a frosty glass of lemonade from yellow to purple to pink.
 And makes it taste extra delicious too.
 Plus, turn this delicious drink into a fun activity with the help of Ada Twist, Scientist!

 We got inspired to do a little science when Andrea Beatty, the author of Rosie Revere, Engineer and Iggy Peck, Architect sent me her latest book, Ada Twist, Scientist.
 It’s the story of little Ada.
 Like her classmates, builder Iggy and inventor Rosie, scientist Ada, has a boundless imagination and has always been hopelessly curious.
 Why are there pointy things stuck to a rose?
 Why are there hairs growing inside your nose?
 When her house fills with a horrific, toe-curling smell, Ada knows it’s up to her to find the source.
 Not afraid of failure, Ada embarks on a fact-finding mission and conducts scientific experiments, all in the name of discovery.
 But, this time, her experiments lead to even more stink and get her into trouble!
 Learn more about the book here.

 Illustrator David Robert’s drawings always capture that wonder of kids trying things for the first time.
 And persevering through challenges.
 And really got us thinking about those yucky smells.
 So we decided to do a much sweeter smelling project.
 Lemonade.

-And because we love color changing science, we added a really cool feature to that sweet and sour lemonade.
-A really cool color changing affect.
+And because we love color-changing science, we added a really cool feature to that sweet and sour lemonade.
+A really cool color-changing effect.
 So go whip up a glass and then we’ll talk science.